iKenndac/Blog/source/_posts/2012-04-24-augraph-basics-in-cocoalibspotify.markdown

 This means that, unfortunately, we can't simply hook libSpotify up to Core Audio and get playback happening.
 Instead, we need to store the audio provided by libSpotify into a buffer which we'll then read from when Core Audio requests some audio data.

-To solve this in an elegant manner, CocoaLibSpotify includes a [http://en.wikipedia.org/wiki/Circular_buffer](ring buffer), which is a special kind of buffer that allows data to be read and written to is without reallocating memory, which can be expensive.
+To solve this in an elegant manner, CocoaLibSpotify includes a [ring buffer](http://en.wikipedia.org/wiki/Circular_buffer), which is a special kind of buffer that allows data to be read and written to is without reallocating memory, which can be expensive.

 ### Audio Units and AUGraph ###